maxtuno/slime-sat-solver/README.txt

 "Thanks to the support of www.starexec.org SLIME is today the most advanced SAT Solver on the planet."
+"Thank you very much to the Minisat Team and to all who participate in this colossal task of breaking the hand to Intractability."
+"The greatest triumph of the human mind will be when against all theory we lived in a world where all NP-Complete problems can be solved regardless of whether P = NP." - Oscar Riveros

 NOTE: This repository is the development version, for official releases go to https://github.com/maxtuno/slime-sat-solver/releases

+SLIME 4.1.1:
+- More performance.
+- Pre Release from 5.0 version.

 SLIME 4.1:
 - More performance.